 • Multiple dose injection pens: According to the manufacturer and the Centers for Disease Control and Prevention (CDC), pen-shaped injection devices should never be used for more than one person (even when the needle is changed) because of the risk of transmission of blood-borne pathogens.
 The injection device should be clearly labeled with individual patient information to ensure that the correct pen is used (CDC 2012).

 • Appropriate use: Avoid use in patients with poor compliance with their insulin regimen and/or blood glucose monitoring.
 Do not use in patients with HbA1c levels more than 9%, recurrent episodes of severe hypoglycemia requiring assistance during the past 6 months, or hypoglycemia unawareness; obtain detailed history of glucose control (eg, HbA1c, incidence of hypoglycemia, glucose monitoring, and medication compliance) and body weight before initiating therapy.
 Use caution in patients with visual or dexterity impairment.
 Patients should use caution when driving or operating heavy machinery until effects on blood sugar are known.

 Prior to initiating therapy: HbA1c, hypoglycemic history, body weight.
-During therapy: Pre- and postprandial and bedtime serum glucose, HbA1c, signs and symptoms of hypoglycemia
+During therapy: Pre- and postprandial and bedtime serum glucose, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2020]), signs and symptoms of hypoglycemia